piyushNegiDev/Notes-App-React/README.md

 - Edit existing notes from the dashboard or note details page
 - Delete notes with confirmation prompts
 - View each note on its own detail page
+- Search notes by title or content from the dashboard
+- Filter notes by their latest updated date
 - Notes are scoped to the signed-in user's account
 - Notes are sorted by latest update
 - Light and dark theme toggle with local storage persistence